When Breath Becomes Air: Synopsis

 Kalanithi's life takes an unexpected turn when, after weeks of health problems, it is confirmed that he has lung cancer.
-Images obtained from a CT scan show organ systems compromised by the cancer, causing him and his wife great sadness.
+Images obtained from a CT scan show organ systems compromised by cancer, causing him and his wife great sadness.
 Searching for the best experts in the field of oncology, Kalanithi begins treatment with a doctor named Emma Hayward.
 Because of his status, rather than stepping back and letting Hayward offer her professional opinion, Kalanithi expects to be treated as a consultant, even if it is his own case.
-Hayward suggests to find the root of his cancer before determining treatment options.
-In the meantime, Kalanithi's family helps him through his transition from doctor to patient and, together with Lucy, he decides to explore reproductive options before he dies.
-They visit a sperm bank and make the decision to have a child.
-Test results arrive and Kalanithi discovers that his cancer is derived from a mutation in the epidermal growth factor receptor (EGFR).
+Hayward suggests finding the root of his cancer before determining treatment options.
+In the meantime, Kalanithi's family helps him through his transition from doctor to patient, and together with Lucy, he decides to explore reproductive options before he dies.
+They visit a sperm bank and make a decision to have a child.
+Test results arrive, and Kalanithi discovers that his cancer is derived from a mutation in the epidermal growth factor receptor (EGFR).
 This fact gives him a bit of relief because it means that he can be treated with Tarceva, which typically results in less-severe side effects compared to traditional chemotherapy.

-Symptoms subside with the treatment and, in Dr. Hayward's office, Kalanithi feels like himself again.
-After weeks of using the medication, CT scans show a reduced number of tumors in Kalanithi's lungs and he becomes determined to return to the operating room.
+Symptoms subside with the treatment, and in Dr. Hayward's office, Kalanithi feels like himself again.
+After weeks of using the medication, CT scans show a reduced number of tumors in Kalanithi's lungs, and he becomes determined to return to the operating room.
 Back in the OR, he cannot finish his first surgery because of his health.
 However, his strength and technique improve over time.
 With both graduation and a baby due in June, he takes another CT scan after months since the last.
-He discovers a big tumor in his right lung and without getting scared, he and Lucy research what other options are available.
+He discovers a big tumor in his right lung, and without getting scared, he and Lucy research what other options are available.
 Kalanithi retires from surgery indefinitely and begins chemotherapy.
-His response to chemotherapy is adverse and his health worsens, forcing him to skip graduation.
+His response to chemotherapy is adverse, and his health worsens, forcing him to skip graduation.
 With the failure of chemotherapy, other treatment options do not provide him much hope.
 His condition becomes so severe that even Dr. Hayward gives an approximation of how much time he has left – something she had strongly refused to do before.
-On July 4, 2014, their daughter is born and Kalanithi is filled with joy.
+On July 4, 2014, their daughter was born and Kalanithi is filled with joy.
 Eventually, Kalanithi dies in the intensive care unit of his hospital.

-The epilogue is written by his wife Lucy Kalanithi, after his death.
-It shows her point of view of the experience with her husband Paul Kalanithi's lung cancer.
+The epilogue is written by his wife, Lucy Kalanithi, after his death.
+It shows her point of view on the experience with her husband Paul Kalanithi's lung cancer.
 It is an in-depth personal explanation of her experience.

 Reception

 When Breath Becomes Air is a New York Times bestseller, spending 68 weeks on the non-fiction bestseller list.
-The book was well-received by critics, included starred reviews from Kirkus Reviews and Library Journal.
+The book received starred reviews from Kirkus Reviews and Library Journal.

 Kirkus called the book a "moving meditation on mortality by a gifted writer whose dual perspectives of physician and patient provide a singular clarity."